getsentry/arroyo/docs/source/backpressure.rst

 pauses the consumer, it will block the main thread for too long and and prevent things like consumer rebalancing from occuring.

-There is a known issue where the main thread spins at 100% CPU while the consumer is paused by raising :py:class:`~abstract.MessageRejected`, because :py:class:`~abstract.ProcessingStrategy.submit` is retried too quickly.
-This hasn't been a significant problem in practice so far because most strategies only need to apply backpressure for small periods of time and are waiting for either a subprocess or some external I/O to finish.
-However, it does mean that during this time, the `GIL
-<https://wiki.python.org/moin/GlobalInterpreterLock>`_ gets very noisy and
-background thread performance may suffer from that.
+A 0.01 second sleep is applied each time :py:class:`~abstract.MessageRejected` is raised to prevent the main thread spinning at 100% CPU.
+However background thread performance may be impacted during this time.